RaspberryPiFoundation/weather-station/README.md

   Expected result: `PID: 2345` (your number will be different)

   A continually running process is required to monitor the rain gauge and the anemometer.
-These are reed switch sensors and the code use interrupt detection.
-These interrupts can occur at any time as opposed to the scheduled measurements of the other sensors.
-You can use the telnet program to monitor it.
+These are reed switch sensors and the code uses interrupt detection.
+These interrupts can occur at any time as opposed to the timed measurements of the other sensors.
+You can use the *telnet* program to test or monitor it.

   `telnet localhost 49501`